jamesw98/dnd-bot/README.md

 # dnd-bot
-Adventurer Companion Discord bot, a DnD helper.
+Adventurer Companion, a Dungeons and Dragons Discord bot.
 You can add it to your server by visiting this link: https://top.gg/bot/782772961366507611 (at the moment, 11/30/2020, it is still being approved)

 # Current Features